 Rudbeckia truncata Small.
 Common name: Narrow-leaved Orange Coneflower.
-Habitat: Calcareous bluffs and glades, sometimes in thin woodlands with red cedars.
+Habitat: Calcareous bluff and glades, sometimes in thin woodlands with red cedars.
 Distribution: C. and se.
 KY and e.
 TN, s. to nw.
 GA (Catoosa and Floyd counties), and potentially AL. Primarily southern Ridge and Valley and western edge of Cumberland Plateau.

 Origin/Endemic status: Endemic